kennygonzalez10/kennygonzalez10.github.io/_posts/2015-2-25-EmbeddedCommand3.md

 ---
 layout: post
-title: After seeing all the review post on my blog you will want to post your work to.
+title: Embedded Commands 3
 ---

+After seeing all the review post on my blog you will want to post your work to.